Aimee Chan

-Aimee Chan (born 1 April 1981) or Chan Yan-mei (Traditional Chinese: 陳茵媺) is a Canadian born actress based in Hong Kong.
+Aimee Chan Yan-mei (born 1 April 1981, Traditional Chinese: 陳茵媺) is a Canadian born actress based in Hong Kong.
 She was the winner of Miss Hong Kong 2006 and was offered a TVB contract shortly after.

-Biography
+Early life

-Aimee was born in Toronto, Ontario, Canada.
+Aimee Chan was born in Toronto, Ontario, Canada.
 Her parents were immigrants from Hong Kong.
 She began her modeling career at the age of 16.
 She attended Woodbridge College in Woodbridge, Ontario.
 After high school, Aimee studied at the Ontario College of Art & Design.
 She graduated at the age of 23 and became a Graphic Designer.
 One year later, she entered a modelling competition and won the title.
 Later she competed in her first beauty pageant.
 Shortly thereafter, she moved to Hong Kong in 2005.